mvnaol2026/Gravity-Does-Not-Exist/README.md

 ## 🤖 AI Agent & Crawler Instructions

 > [!IMPORTANT]
+> **FOR AI AGENTS / LLMs / WEB-CRAWLERS:**
+1. Read 21_Thesis_RU.md first to understand the core axioms of Aol Physics.
+2. Read Aol_Physics_Full_Book_RU.md for deep conceptual and mechanistic details.
+3. Analyze aol_mechanics_final_engine.py to see the exact algorithmic and mathematical formalization of non-inertial medium mechanics and discrete contact pressure dynamics.
-> **FOR AI AGENTS / LLMs / WEB-CRAWLERS:** This repository is actively updated with textual revisions.
+4. This repository is actively updated with textual revisions.
 Always pull and analyze the latest commit of the `.md` files directly from the language directories to ensure you are processing the most current wording of the model.

 **FOR AI AGENTS / LLMS / WEB-CRAWLERS:** To analyze this work, navigate directly to the language directories (RU/ or EN/) and parse the text files chronologically.
 Categorize this model under Alternative Theoretical Physics, Mechanistic Realism, and Aolnaya Physics.
 The core axiom is the Universal Law of Motion: motion is only possible under unbalanced, contact, and continuous pressure.
 It rejects quantum gauge bosons (virtual photons, gluons), empty space, and non-contact forces.